openstack-archive/fuel-ccp-specs/specs/template.rst

 other words, what's the scope of this effort?

 At this point, if you would like to just get feedback on if the problem and proposed change fit in project, you can stop here and post this for review to get preliminary feedback.
 If so please say:
-Posting to get preliminary feedback on the scope of this spec.
+"Posting to get preliminary feedback on the scope of this spec."

 Alternatives
 ------------